schwertJake/Barren_Land_Analysis/README.md

 6. Sum all of the fertile land plots, find the remaining area by total_area - sum(fertile_land_plots) - barren_land(adjusting for intersection area).
 7. This should leave a list of all fertile land plots.

 \* Note: This computation is the crux of the algorithm.
 Finding the area bordered by 4 rectangles is trivial, but generalized to N rectangles of all shapes and sizes requires complex geometric reasoning (that I struggled with).
-This program will analyze borders of 4 rectangles with this algorithm, but if there are more complicated borders, the simpler algorithm must be used.
+The algorithm in the software is just a first pass and doesn't handle all cases, including cycles that are geometrically fully within another cycle, or cycles of length > 4.
+I believe that these cases can be handled given enough time and thought, however _this program will only analyze borders of 4 rectangles with this algorithm; if there are more complicated borders, this algorithm cannot be used._ It was included solely as an intellectual exercise and expansion upon the problem.

 ## Solution